Fatigue (PDQ®): Supportive care - Health Professional Information [NCI] - Intervention

 The FDA has conducted a comprehensive review of safety information from studies of these agents.
 The review showed that in patients with breast, non-small cell lung, head and neck, lymphoid, and cervical cancers, erythropoiesis-stimulating agents (ESAs) shortened overall survival and/or increased the risk of tumor progression or recurrence.
 The review also showed that ESAs increase the risk of serious cardiovascular and thromboembolic events when they are administered to target higher hemoglobin levels (13.5–14 g/dL).

 On the basis of these findings, the FDA mandated revised ESA labeling to include an updated warning, a new boxed warning, and modifications to the indications and dosing instructions.
 The boxed warning includes information on the higher mortality risks due to cardiovascular/thromboembolic events and tumor progression or recurrence.
-Additionally, the revised labeling:
+The 2010 American Society of Clinical Oncology (ASCO)/American Society of Hematology (ASH) guidelines recommend the following:

-- Restricts the use of these agents to the treatment of anemia due to concomitant myelosuppressive chemotherapy and recommends discontinuation of these agents upon completion of a chemotherapy course of treatment.
+- In accordance with the FDA-approved label, the use of these agents should be restricted to the treatment of anemia (hemoglobin level <10 g/dL) due to concomitant palliative myelosuppressive chemotherapy and should be discontinued upon completion of a course of chemotherapy.
+(The above does not hold for low-risk myelodysplastic syndrome.)

-- Advocates using the lowest possible dose, with the goal of avoiding red blood cell transfusions, because the higher doses increase the risk of cardiovascular and thromboembolic events.
+- In accordance with the FDA-approved label, the lowest possible dose should be used, with the goal of avoiding red blood cell transfusions, because the higher doses increase the risk of cardiovascular and thromboembolic events.